LendUp Personal Loans Review

 Pros

-- Reports to credit bureaus: If you don’t have credit, or if you’re trying to rebuild your credit, some installment payments are reported to the major credit reporting agencies, allowing you to improve your situation.
+If you don’t have credit or are trying to rebuild your credit, installment payments are reported to the major credit reporting agencies, allowing you to improve your situation.

-- LendUp Ladder: The LendUp Ladder is available in some states, allowing you to get discounted rates.
-If you watch financial education videos provided by LendUp and make on-time payments, you get “points” that move you into a different tier.
+The LendUp Ladder is available in some states, allowing you to get discounted rates.
+If you watch LendUp’s financial education videos and make on-time payments, you get “points” that move you into a different tier.

-- Choose your repayment date: LendUp allows you to choose your desired repayment date, within its terms.
+LendUp allows you to choose your desired repayment date within its terms.

 Cons

-- Not all payments are reported to the bureaus: If you’re hoping to use LendUp to build credit, it could backfire.
+It could backfire if you’re hoping to use LendUp to build credit.
 Not all payments are reported, particularly the lump-sum payments.
-You’re much better off using a secured credit card if you want to rebuild your credit.
+You’re much better off using a secured credit card to rebuild your credit.

-- High interest rates: Even if you’re in the “prime” category on the LendUp Ladder, you could still be paying fees that translate into extremely high APRs.
-These can make the loan very expensive and repayment difficult.
+Even if you’re in the “prime” category on the LendUp Ladder, you could still pay fees translating into sky-high APRs.
+These can make the loan expensive and repayment difficult.

-- You might be limited in eligibility: LendUp uses Veritec in some states to determine loan eligibility, so you could end up not getting a loan, or having restricted repayment terms.
+LendUp uses Veritec in some states to determine loan eligibility, so you could end up not getting a loan or having restricted repayment terms.

-- CFPB complaints: The Consumer Financial Protection Bureau ended up fining LendUp $3.63 million in 2016 because it didn’t live up to some of its claims.
+The Consumer Financial Protection Bureau fined LendUp $3.63 million in 2016 because it didn’t meet some of its claims.
 Since then, the company has been more careful about its promises regarding building credit and offering low-cost loans.

 Applying for a LendUp Personal Loan